32 Share-based payments

 MLP applies the standardised approach to credit risk for determining the risk-weighted exposure values (counterparty default risks) in accordance with Article 111 et seq. of the Capital Requirements Regulation (CRR).
 The basic indicator approach is used for determining the amount for the operational risk (Article 315 et seq. of the CRR).

-As in the previous year, MLP has fulfilled all legal requirements relating to the minimum core capital backing during the financial year 2017.
+As in the previous year, MLP has fulfilled all legal requirements relating to the minimum core capital backing during financial year 2018.
 The relationship between core capital requirement and core capital as of the balance sheet date is illustrated below.

 |Tier 1 additional capital||-||-|